The Children of Lir: A Fascinating Irish Legend

 The Marriage Came True

-Throughout the plot of this variation, most of the story’s details remain the same.
-But, in this version, another king showed up to take the swans instead of the king of Connacht.
+Most of the story’s details remain the same throughout the plot of this variation.
+But in this version, another king showed up to take the swans instead of the king of Connacht.
 This time, it was the King of Leinster, Lairgean.
 This king married Deoch, the daughter of the King of Munster.

 The Children of Lir: A Fascinating Irish Legend

 Deoch heard about the beautiful singing swans that lived on a lake by the monastery.
-She wanted them for herself, so she asked her husband to attack the monk’s home and capture the swans.
+She wanted them and asked her husband to attack the monk’s home and capture the swans.
 Lairgean, the King of Leinster, did as his wife asked.

 He seized the swans, which were chained together.
 Suddenly, the silver chains that connected the four swans broke open.
 They were finally free and transformed back into human beings, back to being the beautiful children of Lir.
 But again, they aged rapidly to over 900 years old, so they died.